Unified Intelligence for Modern Investigations

 A shared operational picture that doesn't depend on radio frequencies.
 Every responder sees the same map, same status, same deployment.
 The paralysis becomes impossible.

-Argus isn't another "integrated suite" duct-taped together from acquisitions.
-It's a unified platform designed from the ground up for modern investigative work, by people who've lived the frustration of tools that don't.
+Argus is a unified platform designed from the ground up for modern investigative work, avoiding the integration issues common in acquired suites.

 Argus vs Traditional Platforms